Witchcraft in North America: Massachusetts

 In 1645, Springfield, Massachusetts, experienced America's first accusations of witchcraft when husband and wife Hugh and Mary Parsons accused each other of witchcraft.
 At America's first witch trial, Hugh was found innocent, while Mary was acquitted of witchcraft but sentenced to be hanged for the death of her child.
 She died in prison.

 In 1648 Margaret Jones was the first person to be executed for witchcraft in Massachusetts Bay Colony.
 From 1645 to 1663, about eighty people throughout England's Massachusetts Bay Colony were accused of practicing witchcraft.
 Thirteen women and two men were executed in a witch-hunt that lasted throughout New England from 1645 to 1663.
 The Salem witch trials followed in 1692–93.
 These witch trials were the most famous in British North America and took place in the coastal settlements near Salem, Massachusetts.
-Prior to the witch trials, nearly three hundred men and women had been suspected of partaking in witchcraft, and nineteen of these people were hanged, and one was "pressed to death".
+Prior to the witch trials, nearly three hundred men and women had been suspected of partaking in witchcraft, and nineteen of these people were hanged, and one was pressed to death for refusing to plead.

 Despite being generally known as the Salem witch trials, the preliminary hearings in 1692 were conducted in a variety of towns across the province: Salem Village (now Danvers), Salem Town, Ipswich, and Andover.
 The best-known trials were conducted by the Court of Oyer and Terminer in 1692 in Salem Town.
 The Crucible by Arthur Miller is a dramatized and partially fictionalized story of the Salem witch trials that took place in the Massachusetts Bay Colony during 1692–93.